Your safety is our priority.

 - Please do not bring children and/or pets to blood drives or donor centers, as they are not allowed into the donation area.

 Your donation means the world to the patients and their loved ones.
 Make your appointment online or call/text 800-366-2834.

 Frequently Asked Questions and Answers

-A: Yes.
-Carter BloodCare welcomes COVID-19 vaccine recipients to donate blood for other hospitalized patients who require blood transfusions of red cells or platelets.
-You can make an appointment by calling or texting 800-366-2834 or schedule your appointment online to give at one of our 25 donor centers.
+A: Yes, Carter BloodCare welcomes individuals who are vaccinated for COVID-19 and unvaccinated for the virus.
+You can make an appointment by calling or texting 800-366-2834 or schedule your appointment online.

 Q: If I receive the COVID-19 vaccine, will that affect my antibody test results after I donate blood?